01 of 08

 - Next, fold the top and bottom edges to the central crease.

-- Fold the bottom right corner diagonally up.
+- Fold the bottom right corner up diagonally.

-- Fold the top left corner diagonally down.
+- Fold the top left corner down diagonally.

 03 of 08